MBoemo/DNAscent/docs/source/refSignal.rst

 3. Run ``DNAscent refScan`` on the experimental BAM, providing the profile from step 2.

 The number of threads is specified using the ``-t`` flag.  ``DNAscent refSignal`` parallelises by processing a batch of reads simultaneously, so multithreading is recommended.

+For high-coverage datasets, the ``-d`` flag caps the number of reads that contribute to the Gaussian estimate at any single reference position.
+Once a position has accumulated ``-d`` observations it is considered saturated and further reads covering it are skipped early, before signal fetching and event alignment, so they incur no meaningful computational cost.
+The default of 30 is sufficient for a reliable mean and standard deviation; set ``-d 0`` to apply no limit.

 Method
 ------